 Video ads, in particular, give your accounts the opportunity to make an impression.
 22% of millennial buyers say that they increased consideration of a vendor when they produced an informative or entertaining social media video.

-Other industry research shows that nearly all, 87%, B2B buyers consider “credible content from industry influencers” to be preferable to brand-
+Other industry research shows that nearly all, 87%, B2B buyers consider “credible content from industry influencers” to be preferable to brand-only messaging.

 Content creators